Liam-DeVoe/liam-devoe.github.io/_posts/2022-10-31-a-quirk-in-super.md

 c.f()
 ```

-This means you can have a method in a class which always fails but runs fine when you subclass it in a very particular way.
+This means you can have a method in a class which always fails except when subclasssed in a very particular way.
 I can't think of a black magic use case for this, but maybe someone else can!